Kotlin/kotlinx.serialization/docs-website/topics/create-custom-serializers.md

 Unlike classes annotated with `@Serializable`, collection types like `List<T>` don't have a generated `.serializer()` function.

-To retrieve a serializer for a collection type, create one with [`ListSerializer()`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization.builtins/-list-serializer.html), [`SetSerializer()`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization.builtins/-set-serializer.html), or [`MapSerializer()`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization.builtins/-map-serializer.html) and specify serializers for the collection's type parameters.
+To obtain a serializer for a collection type, create one with [`ListSerializer()`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization.builtins/-list-serializer.html), [`SetSerializer()`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization.builtins/-set-serializer.html), or [`MapSerializer()`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization.builtins/-map-serializer.html) and specify serializers for the collection's type parameters.

 Here's an example that uses the `ListSerializer()` function to create a serializer for `List<String>`: